AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 ```

 ### Prep necessary file
-Once you have cloned the repo, you can test your setup using example JSON file named fold_input.json (comes with the cloned directory, you can modify it):
+Once you have cloned the repo, you can test your setup using example JSON file named fold_input.json:

 ```
 {